-Our IR program is taught entirely in the English language.
-Our student body is international, with students from many countries in Europe, as well as students from Africa, Asia, and the Americas, all studying IR at Tallinn University.
-Day-to-day student life is always international at Tallinn University, as our IR program is closely connected with other English language programs and among your classmates, you will also find visiting Erasmus students.
+Our International Relations program is taught entirely in the English language.
+Our student body is international, with students from many countries in Europe, as well as students from Africa, Asia, and the Americas.
+Day-to-day student life is always international at Tallinn University, as our program is closely connected with other English language programs and among your classmates, you will frequently find Erasmus students who have come to visit.

 In case you have any questions about the programme do not hesitate to contact us.
 We are more than happy to help you!